lbke/vulcan-resources-schema/README.md

 - When a field references another class, we use a resolver.
 For example, if your Restaurant have a Menu, then you only need to store a reference to this Menu (its unique id).
 The Menu can then be fetched on demand.

 The resulting schemas are self-sufficient, excepts for reference to other classes.
-Therefore, they are a bit bloated, so don't hesitate to remove the props you don't need before using them.
+Therefore, they are a bit bloated.

 ## Contribution